Update I have reviewed iA Writer version 5!

 Ulysses' variety of markdown, Markdown XL, ended up irritating me more than I admitted in my review. iA Writer uses MultiMarkdown, which is my preferred flavour.

-MultiMarkdown is much closer to the Python-Markdown that my site engine, Pelican uses.
+MultiMarkdown is much closer to the Python-Markdown that my static site generator uses.
 It's also supported by Scrivener, Editorial and, of course MultiMarkdown Composer.

 iA Writer supports MultiMarkdown table of contents, footnotes and even document transclusion.
-It also supports tables and gives you a nice little tool for creating them.
+Unlike Ulysses, it supports simple tables and gives you a nice little tool for creating them.

 Speaking of tables, you can even drop in a link to a CSV file and have it rendered as a table.
 Very nice if you prefer to use a spreadsheet like Numbers of Excel to create your tables instead faffing around with markdown's ugly table syntax.